ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ![Restore tab](../../de/tutorial/media/restore/1575301096581-restoretab.jpg)

-If ALL instances are to start automatically after the restore, the option "Start all adapters after the restore" must be activated and then saved.
+If ALL instances are to start automatically after the restore, the "Start all adapters after restore" option must be activated and then saved.
 If the backup is to be restored on another host, this option should not be used because the IP addresses may have to be adjusted before starting the individual instances.

 After saving, the existing backups can be called up on the local path using the "Get backups" button.